MEEDOO99/MEEDOO/Rules-Guidebook.md

 Users should be polite and respectful when interacting with one another.
 Attacking other users, both on the server and in DM, is prohibited.

-**B1-1.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc.
+**B1-1.** This rule also encompasses hate speech, or denouncing a group based on their gender, race, sexuality, etc. Hate speech is also prohibited.

 ### B2.
 Use of slurs/derogatory terms